 Toothwort was blooming two weeks ago and I feared that I wouldn't see any on this day.
 Although the flowers I saw then had passed, the range of conditions along the trail allowed others to be blooming in different environments.

 Large-flowered bellwort isn't supposed to bloom until May, but the unseasonal warmth lured these blooms into the open.
-This patch high grew high above the trail.
+This patch grew high above the trail.
 I thanked my zoom lens for capturing the picture.
 The climb was too steep and damaging to the area for anything closer.

 Dutchman's Breeches congregated together in colonies.
 No physical distancing for them.